goldmansachs/obevo/obevo-site/src/site/markdown/developer-guide.md

 Obevo will run tests against actual DBMSs that have schemas dedicated to Obevo.
 Get a schema to facilitate your testing

-As a convention, name your schemas as dbdeploy01, dbdeploy02, dbdeploy03.
+As a convention, name your schemas as dbdeploy01, dbdeploy02, dbdeploymeta.
 * dbdeploy01 and dbdeploy02 are typically for testing your deployments
-* dbdeploy03 is for the metadata API tests
+* dbdeploymeta is for the metadata API tests

 #### 5. Setup your initial test files

 First, update the docker-*-creds.yaml file accordingly to the DB you just setup

-Next, under platforms.<yourplatform>.example1.step1, let's start simple with just the table (rename the other folders for now)
+Next, under platforms.&lt;yourplatform&gt;.example1.step1, let's start simple with just the table (rename the other folders for now)

 #### 6. Implement the classes required to do a basic incremental deployment for simple objects like tables